-Chronic cerebrospinal venous insufficiency (CCSVI) is a theory that suggests abnormalities (including narrowing) of the veins draining blood from the brain and spinal cord may contribute to the nervous system damage in multiple sclerosis.
+Chronic cerebrospinal venous insufficiency (CCSVI) was a theory proposed by Professor Paolo Zamboni, a vascular surgeon.
+He suggested that abnormalities (including narrowing) of the veins draining blood from the brain and spinal cord may contribute to the nervous system damage in multiple sclerosis.

-Numerous studies have now been carried out by different research groups but findings have been contradictory.
-Generally CCSVI was more frequent among people with MS than amongst healthy controls, however, the prevalence of CCSVI in both people with MS and controls varied widely.
+A number of research studies investigated the association between venous insufficiency and MS. Generally CCSVI was more frequent among people with MS than amongst healthy controls, however, the prevalence of CCSVI in both people with MS and controls varied widely.

 This page will be reviewed within three years

 - Journal of Neurology, Neurosurgery and Psychiatry 2009;80:392-399.
 Read article online Chronic cerebrospinal venous insufficiency in patients with multiple sclerosis.

 - Canadian Medical Association Journal 2011:183(16):e1203-e1212.
 Read article online Association between chronic cerebrospinal insufficiency and multiple sclerosis: a meta-analysis.

 - European Radiology 2017 Jan;27(1):239-246.
 Summary Extracranial venous abnormalities: A true pathological finding in patients with multiple sclerosis or an anatomical variant?